Identifying Hotend Thermistor

 Before looking at the results, here’s a reference of the possibilities I was expecting:

-1. The first one at room temperature and got 1098 Ohm
+- The first reading at room temperature and got

-2. The second one after heating the sensor with my hands and got 1103 Ohm
+- The second one after heating the sensor with my hands and got

 Updating the configuration